To meet your protection level requirements, you can deploy Oracle Database Firewall in monitoring only mode, or monitoring and blocking mode.

-As these examples show, exceptions can be seen either in terms of a whitelist or a blacklist, depending on how you define the exceptions.
-For blacklists, you also can disallow clusters, based on the user, or on the IP address.
+As these examples show, exceptions can be seen either in terms of a allowlist or a blocklist, depending on how you define the exceptions.
+For blocklists, you also can disallow clusters, based on the user, or on the IP address.

 Learn about how to apply policies on clusters of analyzed SQL using Oracle Database Firewall.

-You can also use a blacklist policy for analyzed SQL by disallowing specific clusters of SQL in your policy.
+You can also use a blocklist policy for analyzed SQL by disallowing specific clusters of SQL in your policy.